apigee-labs/apigee-analytics-collector/README.md

 --apigee_analytics_client_id $apigee_analytics_client_id --apigee_analytics_secret $apigee_analytics_secret -S
 ```

-Up to this point, because apigee-analytics-forwarder was run with `-S` flag, so no data has been forwarded to Apigee, what you actually see in the output of the data that is about to be transmited to Apigee when the forwarder runs without `-S` flag.
+Up to this point, because apigee-analytics-forwarder was run with `-S` flag, so no data has been forwarded to Apigee, what you actually see in the output of the data that is about to be transmitted to Apigee when the forwarder runs without `-S` flag.
 Therefore, please ensure to remove `-S` flag to forward data.
-Also note, that no sensitive data is transmitted throughout this process.
+Also, note no sensitive data is transmitted throughout this process.

-##### Now, let's forward data
+##### Now, let's forward some data
 To forward data to Apigee run the forwarder without the `-S` or `--standard_output` flags.
 A successful data transmission will result in a payload like one below:

 ```bash